 I will not see it wasted.
 I will fight for Stormwind, my king.
 For home."

 Her cloak is a heavy made thing, silvery white and embroidered with gold trim.
-It flows long and wide, ample enough to envelope Annaveil fully when wrapped around her.
+It flows long and wide, ample enough to envelope its wearer fully.
 Much like her robe, it's weathered with use but sees repair often.
 It bears the mark of its tailor, Vur Sa-Chi, on the inner panel.

 She wields a staff of Light known by few as Oathborn.